puzzlef/pagerank-openmp/README.md

 All outputs are saved in a [gist] and a small part of the output is listed here.
 Some [charts] are also included below, generated from [sheets].
 The input data used for this experiment is available from the [SuiteSparse Matrix Collection].
-This experiment was done with guidance from [Prof. Kishore Kothapalli] and [Prof. Dip Sankar Banerjee].
+This experiment was done with guidance from [Prof. Kishore Kothapalli], [Prof. Dip Sankar Banerjee], and [Prof. Sathya Peri].

 <br>